-Emergencies can happen anywhere, at any time and you can depend on Tooth Club For Kids for your child’s dental emergency care in Phoenix, Arizona.
+Emergencies can happen anywhere, at any time and you can depend on Tooth Club For Kids for your child’s dental emergency care in Glendale, Arizona.
 Dr. McKay Garrett is a father himself and understands that your child deserves prompt and compassionate care.
 To ensure your child receives such quality care, call 602-843-1275 to see our pediatric dentist.

 After-Hours On-Call Service

 If your child is experiencing a true dental emergency after-hours, call our emergency line at (623) 850-1477.
 We are available to handle emergency situations for our patients 24/7.
 If your child appears to be suffering from injuries that extend beyond the mouth, call 911, or take your child to the nearest emergency room.
-We are here for your pediatric dental emergencies in Phoenix, Arizona.
+We are here for your pediatric dental emergencies in Glendale, Arizona.

 If your child has a toothache, clean the affected area with a toothbrush and toothpaste.
 Rinse the mouth vigorously with warm water and use dental floss in the surrounding areas.
 If your child needs a pain reliever, administer Tylenol or Motrin according to the package directions.
 Do not place aspirin on the tooth itself or on the gums.
 If your child’s face is swollen, apply cold compresses and contact our office.
 A swollen face could indicate a serious problem requiring immediate attention.
-You can count on Tooth Club For Kids for your pediatric dental emergencies in Phoenix, Arizona.
+You can count on Tooth Club For Kids for your pediatric dental emergencies in Glendale, Arizona.

 Baby teeth are not reinserted into the gums as this can cause harm to the permanent teeth.